History of Frisbee and Disc Sports in Canada

 Frisbee Becomes a Sport.

-After touring for Irwin Toy for a few years, Westerfield and Kenner approached Molson Breweries in 1974 with the idea of performing Frisbee shows at basketball halftimes in Canadian universities as the Molson Frisbee Team.
-Always looking for unique ways to get into the university market, they accepted their proposal and were more than impressed with the results.
-The next year, Molson’s used their show exclusively to introduce a new brand of beer called Molson Diamond.
-In 1975, with Molson’s sponsorship, Westerfield and Kenner moved the Canadian Open Frisbee Championships, from the Canadian National Exhibition to the Toronto Islands.
-Molson’s would continue to sponsor their Frisbee shows and events for several years.
-Along with promoting Molson products, this would help Westerfield and Kenner to promote their new disc sports everywhere
+Molson Breweries, on the lookout for unique ways to enter the university market, agreed to their proposal and were thoroughly impressed with the results.
+Molson exclusively used their show the following year to launch a new beer brand called Molson Diamond.
+In 1975, with Molson’s sponsorship, Westerfield and Kenner moved the Canadian Open Frisbee Championships from the Canadian National Exhibition to the Toronto Islands.
+Molson continued to sponsor their Frisbee shows and events for several years.
+This sponsorship helped Westerfield and Kenner to popularize their new disc sports.

 BobBlakely_Full